Unam3dd/unam3dd.github.io/blog/source/_posts/rainfall-level03.md

 AAAA 0x41414141
 ```

-So were now going to put the address of `m` in the place of our `4's` of course we're on x86-32 bit architecture and this CPU reads memory in little endian.
+So were now going to put the address of `m` in the place of our 4's 'A' of course we're on x86-32 bit architecture and this CPU reads memory in little endian.

 So you must convert your address to little endian, So that CPU can read correctly.